Mangern/vespa-image-search-hack-pack/README.md

-# Vespa Semantic Image Search
+# Vespa Semantic Text-Image Search

 This demo application takes a textual description and returns images that best match the description.